vedang-patil-23/Simple-HTTP-Server-Computer-Networks/README.md

 # Simple HTTP Server - Networking Project

 This project demonstrates a basic HTTP server built in C++ as part of my Computer Networks course.
-### Project Objective: Create a simple HTTP web server.
+### Project Objective:
+Create a simple HTTP web server.
+### Description:
-### Description: Develop a basic web server capable of serving static web pages.
-The
-server should handle HTTP GET and POST requests.
-You can extend the project by adding functionalities like multi-threading to handle multiple client requests simultaneously
+Develop a basic web server capable of serving static web pages.
+The server should handle HTTP GET and POST requests.
+You can extend the project by adding functionalities like multi-threading to handle multiple client requests simultaneously.

 ## Key Features